-The packaging of the Portal Smart Gigabit WiFi Mesh Router is quite compact given the size of the router, about half the size of the boxes that D-Link and Asus usually used to package their high end routers.
+The packaging of the Portal Smart Gigabit WiFi Mesh Router is quite compact given the size of the router, about half the size of the boxes that D-Link and Asus usually used to package their high-end routers.

 The tag line for Portal Smart Gigabit WiFi Mesh Router : “SMART GIGABIT WiFi ROUTER – WiFi Built For Cities“.

 Moving on to the Portal Smart Gigabit WiFi Mesh Router itself.
-Personally, the outlook of the Portal Smart Gigabit WiFi Mesh Router reminds me of a new bar of soap 😛 very clean, smooth and sleek.
+Personally, the outlook of the Portal Smart Gigabit WiFi Mesh Router reminds me of a new bar of soap 😛 very clean, smooth, and sleek.
 No special texture or external antennas to spoil the zen outlook.

 The bottom of the Portal Smart Gigabit WiFi Mesh Router, on the other hand, is more ‘alive’ with the 4 rubberized feet to elevate the router allowing the air vents to dissipate the heat from the internals of this monster.
 There are also 2 holes for mounting this unit vertically instead of a flat placement.
 Just in case you forget what are the default passwords to the Portal Smart Gigabit WiFi Mesh Router after you reset it to factory defaults, the information can also be found on the sticker below the unit.

 All the physical connectivity of the Portal Smart Gigabit WiFi Mesh Router is at the rear.
-Starting from the left are the power input, WAN Port, 4 x Gigabit LAN Ports, 2 x USB 2.0 Ports and finally a pin based Reset crevice.
+Starting from the left are the power input, WAN Port, 4 x Gigabit LAN Ports, 2 x USB 2.0 Ports, and finally a pin-based Reset crevice.
 These ports are all quite standard for most routers but if USB 3.0 instead of USB 2.0 can be included for the Portal Smart Gigabit WiFi Mesh Router would certainly give it another notch over other competition.

-For my setup at home, I usually place my router in a doorless cabinet shelf among my other IT equipment such as my cordless DECT phone, 8 Port Gigabit Switch, Network Attached Storages and Amazon Echo.
-You can see from this picture that the O is still red in color as was still trying to setup the unit when taking this picture.
+For my setup at home, I usually place my router in a doorless cabinet shelf among my other IT equipment such as my cordless DECT phone, 8 Port Gigabit Switch, Network Attached Storages, and Amazon Echo.
+You can see from this picture that the O is still red in color as was still trying to set up the unit when taking this picture.

 If nothing goes wrong, you will be able to see a new WiFi SSID (corresponding to those details found at the bottom of the physical router).
 You will need to connect to this WiFi network in order to proceed with subsequent configuration steps.

-Weirdly, along the way, there are a few occasion that I encountered the following error and had to repeat the sequence of setup again.
+Weirdly, along the way, there are a few occasions that I encountered the following error and had to repeat the sequence of setup again.
 Never really managed to find out why but I’m pretty sure it’s not due to the stability of my internet connection.

 Finally, when all is well, you should come to this screen.
 To access additional configuration of your network, click on the green Portal icon which will bring you to the limited settings available in the mobile app.
-At this screen, if you feel you need to have more controls over your new WiFi network, do enable the WebGUI option which will open up more configuration options via a web brower in your network, which I’ll cover more later on.
+At this screen, if you feel you need to have more controls over your new WiFi network, do enable the WebGUI option which will open up more configuration options via a web browser in your network, which I’ll cover more later on.

 Do note that you can only access the configuration of the Portal Smart Gigabit WiFi Mesh Router in the Portal Mobile App installed on one device.
 If you want to access your settings via the mobile app on another device, please do it via the WebGUI instead.

 I’m running the V1.0 for the Hardware while my Firmware Version is 203.
 By the way, the Portal Smart Gigabit WiFi Mesh Router will automatically update itself to the latest version upon successful connectivity with the internet during the setup phase.
-Hence, do not get surprise when the O ring at the router suddenly turned blue or start flashing.
+Hence, do not get a surprise when the O ring at the router suddenly turned blue or starts flashing.